weenhanceit/infrastructure/README.md

 Here's how to create named users with sudo privileges on the server.
 These instructions work if your desktop is running Ubuntu.

-1. Create a key pair if you don't already have one.
+1. Create a key pair on your local workstation if you don't already have one.
 Accept the defaults, and don't enter a pass phrase:
 ```
     mkdir ~/.ssh